expfactory/expfactory-python/doc/source/development.rst

 Debugging
 '''''''''

 If you see a white screen, it usually means there is a JavaScript error.
-While we can't provide details here for how to debug everything, generally if you right click --> Inspect Element and click the "console" tag you will see red text that indicates some JavaScript error.
+While we can't provide details here for how to debug everything, generally if you right click --> Inspect Element and click the "console" tab you will see red text that indicates some JavaScript error.
 Questions to ask:

 * Did you specify all required jspsych scripts in your "run" variable?
 A script that is not specified will not be included in the page, and you will likely see a message like this: